 In the images below I illustrate how the Customer-Value Map helped us visualize and structure our conversation about the Value Proposition of our Web App for consultancy clients (who apply the #bmgen concept to help their own clients innovate their business models).

 The next image outlines the jobs we are trying to help our consultancy clients get done.
 There are two main types of jobs we are interested in helping our consultancy clients with.
 On the one hand they advise clients on business models by running workshops and delivering results and communications.
 On the other hand they have to continuously acquire clients, retain clients and demonstrate credibility in their consulting domain.
-I used color-coding to distinguish the different type of jobs.
+I used colour-coding to distinguish the different type of jobs.

 The following image outlines some of the consultancy client's most important pains related to the described job.
 This includes the risk of giving clients bad advice, the difficulty to manage client follow-up and communication, the time-consuming production of PowerPoint slides, and the risk of defecting clients .